Nature Somalia Logo

 Reptiles & Marine Life

 Leopard tortoises and chameleons are trafficked for the exotic pet trade.
-Sea turtles are slaughtered for meat, oil, and shells, jeopardizing fragile nesting populations across the Indian Ocean.
+Sea turtles are slaughtered for meat, oil, and shells, jeopardising fragile nesting populations across the Indian Ocean.

 A Shared Responsibility